Skip to main content

 Natalie Bria

-Natalie is a junior studying International Relations with a minor in Professional Writing & Rhetoric.
-She has worked as a research assistant for Professors Karpowitz and Pope for the American Family Survey and currently is the CSED administrative assistant and a TA for Dr. Mecham's Kennedy Center lecture series.
-Her research interests include gender politics, economic development, and voter behavior.
-She loves learning new languages, reading, trying new foods, and producing music.
-After graduation, she plans to attend law school and work as a human rights lawyer.
+Natalie is a senior studying International Relations with an emphasis in international politics.
+She has worked as a research assistant for Professors Karpowitz and Pope, as a TA for Professor Mecham, and is currently the CSED administrative assistant.
+Her research interests include political economy, economic development, and voter behavior.
+She loves learning new languages, reading, and trying new foods.
+After graduation she plans to pursue a PhD in political economy.

 overrideBackgroundColorOrImage= overrideTextColor= overrideTextAlignment= overrideCardHideSection= overrideCardHideByline= overrideCardHideDescription= overridebuttonBgColor= overrideButtonText= overrideTextAlignment=